newrelic/demo-catalog/tutorials/2_install_a_service/README.md

 }
 ```

-In the above configuration we define a single service that will be installed on the 'compute' resource.
+In the above configuration we define a single service that will be installed on the "compute" resource.
 Here is a quick summary of what each of the service fields mean:

 | Field Name         |  Field Description |
 | ------------------ | ------------------ |